-- 2 lb pie pumpkin see notes for smaller or larger pumpkins
+- 2 lb pie pumpkin *see notes

 - Wash your pumpkin, scrubbing away any dirt.
 Remove the stem if doing so is necessary for it to fit in your air fryer.

-- Set the air fryer to 400° Fahrenheit (204° C) for 24 minutes (*see notes).
+- Set the air fryer to 400° Fahrenheit (204° C) for 24 minutes (*see notes on timing).